fbpx

 Skin-to-Skin contact

 A human baby is born totally helpless.
 It needs its mother to survive: her food, her arms, her body, her temperature, her sound, her presence.
-When a baby lies on her mother’s body, she feels safe, knows she is protected, and can relax.
-Today, we talk about skin-to-skin contact, which even sounds like medical treatment and which is actually what humanity has been replicating throughout its existence as part of our survival strategy as a species.
+When babies lie on their mother’s body, they feel safe, know they are protected, and can relax.
+Today, we talk about skin-to-skin contact, which sounds like medical treatment but is what humanity has been replicating throughout its existence as part of our survival strategy as a species.

 What is the Mother Kangaroo Method?

-Skin-to-skin contact was routinely established as a method of care for premature babies in 1979 at the San Juan de Dios Hospital in Bogotá, Colombia.
-It was based on the so-called “Mother Kangaroo Method”, which consisted of placing the newborn skin-to-skin with her mother if possible 24 hours a day.
+Skin-to-skin contact was routinely established as a care method for premature babies 1979 at the San Juan de Dios Hospital in Bogotá, Colombia.
+It was based on the so-called “Mother Kangaroo Method”, which consisted of placing the newborn skin-to-skin with their mother, if possible 24 hours a day.

 This “small” decision proved to have multiple advantages over traditional routines of keeping the baby in the incubator and results demonstrated this by reflecting increased survival rates of babies and decreased illness rates.